bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Fabrice: Yeah but I personally think that using secure elements is probably today a bit safer than relying on open source firmware.

-Audience Member: The problem in closed source is then you get to a situation like two months ago that almost all the ssd’s out there were faking about encryption.
+Audience Member: The problem in closed source is then you get to a situation like two months ago that almost all the ssd's out there were faking about encryption.
 Everyone thought they were doing disk encryption, but it was all fake.
-The ssd’s lied about their encryption and didn’t really encrypt anything.
+The ssd's lied about their encryption and didn't really encrypt anything.
 Samsung, Corsair and all of the huge companies lied about the encryption.
-It wasn’t encrypting anything.
+It wasn't encrypting anything.
 So Trezor might do the same.
 It might not even be an HSM really.

 Fabrice: You mean Ledger.

 Audience Member: Ledger!

-Fabrice: Yes I'm not saying: because it's closed source it’s better.
+Fabrice: Yes I'm not saying: because it's closed source it's better.
 But I'm saying that secure elements are probably extremely safe today there are no publicly known attacks against secure elements and it's a trade-off between being really opened and being really closed but for example what I think that I found really funny is almost every pen tester I've talked to says that Chrome is much much safer than Firefox.
 If you worry about security you should use Chrome.
 It's bad, it's Google, it spies on you and everything, but there are very few zero days against Chrome and people found a zero day against Firefox, I think, one or two weeks ago.
 So It's not something you want to hear but if you really worry about security maybe right now - and it's sad - but Chrome is a better choice than Firefox or (inaudible)

 There is one thing that, so what I'm saying is, if you want to think about how to secure Lightning nodes, how to attack Lightning: look at the implementations, look at how they run, look at where they run, which cloud provider they are using.
 This is what people are going to attack.
 They will not attack...They will find a subtle flaw in a protocol or whatever.
 They will just find bugs or remote exploits or other flaws in your implementation and this is what will be attacked.